stgeo/O1NumHess_QC/doc/doc.md

 <!-- TODO 配置文件相关的代码有待完善 -->
 <!-- root权限 -->

+### Important Notes About Path

+**Do not include any spaces in your paths!** If spaces appear, paths need to be enclosed in quotes, which may cause problems when parsing and writing files.
+This includes but is not limited to:

+* installation paths of QC and O1NH,
+* project storage paths,
+* temp directory for chemical software,
+* input file names for chemical software,
+* external file paths referenced in input files,
+* some parameters that will be used as file names (such parameters will be specially reminded).

+If support is necessary, please submit an issue.

+The tilde `~` will be expanded to the user's home directory.

 ### Config

 During installation, a configuration folder `~/.O1NumHess_QC` will be created, containing example configuration files `xxx_config_example.py` for related software.
 Copy the files `xxx_config_example.py` to `xxx_config.py` and modify them according to your own conditions.